-- a) The discharge of livestock waste discharge into waters of the United States from a CAFO resulting from as a result of the CAFO's livestock waste application by the CAFO to land application areas is a discharge from that CAFO subject to NPDES permit requirements, except when it is an agricultural stormwater discharge and therefore exempt from the definition of a point source under section 502 of the Clean Water Act. - b) Where livestock waste has been land applied both according to site-specific naccordance with site specificsite-specific nutrient management practices that ensure appropriate agricultural use utilization of the livestock waste's nutrients in the livestock waste and in compliance with Section 502.510 for permitted CAFOs and Section 502.510(b) for unpermitted Large CAFOs, a precipitation-related discharge of livestock waste from land application areas of an unpermitted large CAFO or a permitted CAFO, is an agricultural stormwater discharge. - c) Unpermitted large CAFOs must maintain the documentation specified in Section 502.510(b)(16) either on site or at a nearby office, or otherwise make that documentation readily available to the Agency upon request.
+- a) The discharge of livestock waste to waters of the United States from a CAFO as a result of the livestock waste application by the CAFO to land application areas is a discharge from that CAFO subject to NPDES permit requirements, except when it is an agricultural stormwater discharge and therefore exempt from the definition of a point source under section 502 of the Clean Water Act. - b) Where livestock waste has been land applied in accordance with site specific nutrient management practices that ensure appropriate agricultural utilization of the nutrients in the livestock waste and in compliance with Section 502.510 for permitted CAFOs and Section 502.510(b) for unpermitted Large CAFOs, a precipitation-related discharge of livestock waste from land application areas of an unpermitted large CAFO or a permitted CAFO, is an agricultural stormwater discharge. - c) Unpermitted large CAFOs must maintain the documentation specified in Section 502.510(b)(16) either on site or at a nearby office, or otherwise make that documentation readily available to the Agency upon request.